libbyeak/andhacks25/README.md

 - Blank fields in a Notion database will display as "TBA"

 - If you change the spreadsheet's column names/types in Notion, you will need to update the schema in notion.ts.
 See that file for details of how to do that.

-## The Backend: particulars of Firebase

-Reach out to me at +1 (571) 547-9515 to be added to the &hacks XI Firebase project.